8YBY8sd/cse15l-lab-reports/lab-report-1-week-2.md

 (yes/no/[fingerprint])?
 ```

-Say yes to these messages when you are connecting to a new server for the first time; it’s expected to get this message in that case.
+Say yes to these messages when you are connecting to a new server for the first time.

 So type yes and press enter, then give your password; the whole interaction should look something like this once you give your password and are logged in:

 ```
-⤇ ssh cs15lsp22zz@ieng6.ucsd.edu
+⤇ ssh cs15lsp22aub@ieng6.ucsd.edu

 The authenticity of host 'ieng6-202.ucsd.edu (128.54.70.227)' can't be established.